kuyawa/StellarSDK/Readme.md

 ## Basic Apps

-The most basic app is an address generator and it's available here [StellarAddress]().
+The most basic app is an address generator and it is available here [StellarAddress]().
 Download it and play with it so you can taste the power of StellarSDK and learn how to include it in your project.

 ## User Guide

-Refer to the [StellarSDK User Guide](Docs/UserGuide.md) for more in-depth technical specifications.
+Refer to the [StellarSDK User Guide](./Docs/UserGuide.md) for more in-depth technical specifications.

 ## Unit tests